Todd0554/CA_T1A3_Terminal_Application/README.md

 ***

 # How to use
 #### This application is based on ruby, so ruby needs to be installed to your computer.
-In addition, you also need to install bundle, ruby gem of tty-table and colorize.
+In addition, you also need to install bundler, ruby gem of tty-table, colorize and rspec.

-#### There are two ways to use this terminal application.
+#### After downloading or cloning the app from github, you need to go into *'src/code_music'* folder and then you will find several rb. files.
+There are two ways to use this terminal application.
 Firstly, you can run ***'code_music.rb'*** directly in your terminal by using 'ruby code_music.rb'.
 However, before this, the code in line 99 and line 100 of ***'code_music.rb'*** must be transformed from notes into valid code like this.
 ```ruby
     # xinzhe = CodeMusic.new
     # xinzhe.shopping_in_CodeMusic